theupdateframework/go-tuf/README.md

 ### Commands

+#### `tuf init [--consistent-snapshot=false]`

+Initializes a new repository.

+This is only required if the repository should not generate consistent snapshots (i.e. by passing `--consistent-snapshot=false`).
+If consistent snapshots should be generated, the repository will be implicitly initialized to do so when generating keys.

 #### `tuf gen-key <role>`

 Generates a new signing key, serializes it to JSON and writes it to the `keys`